 - Stuff happens.
 Bring a backup way to pay — cash or an extra credit card.

-- Carry your cards in separate locations.
+- Keep your cards and your cash in separate locations.

 - Pickpocketing is still a common crime.
 Be aware of your surroundings even while enjoying the sites.

 - Use a reputable company if you’re using your credit card or debit card to rent a car internationally.